The Best Beginner Mountain Bike Trails in Sedona for Mellow Riding

 If you’d like to get a little mountain bike coaching in while you’re in Sedona, you have some great options:

-Trek Dirt Series: Trek Dirt Series usually offers at least one coaching clinic in Sedona each year.
-Check out their schedule and sign up!
+- Trek Dirt Series: Trek Dirt Series usually offers at least one coaching clinic in Sedona each year.
+Check out their schedule to sign up.

-Ninja Mountain MTB Performance: These guys offer coaching and performance clinics throughout the US, including Sedona.
+- Ninja MTB Performance: These guys offer coaching and performance clinics throughout the US, including Sedona.
 They have top-notch coaches and can help you with any skills from cornering to sending drops.

 And there you have it!
 A beginner’s guide to mountain biking in Sedona.

-If you have any questions or comments about the easy mountain bike trails and loops listed above, don’t hesitate to drop a comment below.
+If you have any questions or comments about beginner mountain bike trails in Sedona or any of the route recommendations listed above, don’t hesitate to drop a comment below.
 Happy trails!